dxh9845/SmartMirror/README.md

 # Functionality

+Current work:

-Current work: a clock
+* a clock
+* Todoist projects / tasks integration

 Coming soon:
-1. Todoist functionality (showing projects, upcoming tasks, etc)
-2. Calendar events
+1. Calendar events
-3. Alarms
+2. Alarms and integration with Sleep as Android